IBM/istio101/workshop/exercise-5/README.md

-# Exercise 5 - Telemetry
+# Exercise 5 - Observe service telemetry: metrics and tracing

 ### Challenges with microservices

-For the longest time in the history of application development, applications were built with monolith mindset.
-Monolith applications have a large number of instances running all of the services provided in one application.
+For the longest time in the history of app development, apps were built with monolith mindset.
+Monolith apps have a large number of instances running all of the services provided in one app.
 Things like user account management, payment, and reporting are all run from a shared resource.
 This worked pretty well until service-oriented architecture (SOA) came along and promised us a much brighter future.
-The basic principle of SOA is to break down applications to smaller components, and having them to talk to one other using protocols like REST or gRPC.
+The basic principle of SOA is to break down apps to smaller components, and having them to talk to one other using protocols like REST or gRPC.
 Everyone thought this would fundamentally change the landscape, and it did--up to an extent.
 However, a new set of challenges emerged.
 What about cross-services communication?
 What about observability between microservices, such as logging or tracing?
 What about metrics?

 ### Istio telemetry